 Colorado participates in an interstate compact that allows a person convicted of a crime in another state to have the person's probation or parole supervised in Colorado (supervised person) and allows a person convicted in another state who is not required to be supervised to complete the person's court-ordered treatment in Colorado (unsupervised person).
-The bill clarifies the process for treating a supervised or unsupervised person in a private treatment program in Colorado.
-A private treatment program is a program that provides substance use treatment, sex offender management services, or domestic violence services (program).
-The bill directs the program to assist the supervised or unsupervised person with registering with the interstate compact administrator.
-The department of corrections (department) is required to complete a criminal history records check of the supervised or unsupervised person to verify that the person is a supervised or unsupervised person.
-The bill specifies the requirements for programs when the participant is a supervised person.
+The act clarifies the process for treating a supervised or unsupervised person into a private treatment program in Colorado for substance use treatment, sex offender management services, or domestic violence services (program).
+The act directs the program to assist supervised and unsupervised persons with registering with the interstate compact administrator.
+The department of corrections (department) is required to complete a criminal history records check of each supervised and unsupervised person to verify that the person is a supervised or unsupervised person.
+The act specifies requirements for programs when the participant is a supervised person.

 Current law subjects a program or supervised person to a misdemeanor for violating the provisions of the interstate compact.
-The bill states that a violation may be reported to the program's appropriate licensing, certifying, or approving agency for potential corrective action.
-The bill requires the department to periodically update the out-of-state offender questionnaire used by private treatment program providers.
+The act states that a violation may be reported to the program's appropriate licensing, certifying, or approving agency for potential corrective action.
+The act requires the department to periodically update the out-of-state offender questionnaire used by private treatment program providers.

 Current law requires a person serving a supervision sentence for a domestic violence-related offense to complete a treatment program that conforms with the standards of the domestic violence offender management board.
 The act directs a person whose supervision is transferred to another state pursuant to the interstate compact for the supervision of adult offenders to follow the requirements for a treatment program of the state where the person is being supervised.

 APPROVED by Governor May 20, 2023